-- Megabus buses – Although Megabus.com warns that not every bus has Wi-Fi service, many Megabus buses allow travelers to enjoy free Wi-Fi.
-And on top of that, the Megabus RIDE app offers free movies and TV shows to watch as you commute across the country to see family.
+- Megabus buses – Although Megabus.com warns that not every bus has Wi-Fi service, many Megabus rides allow travelers to enjoy free Wi-Fi.
+On top of that, the Megabus RIDE app offers free movies and TV shows to watch as you commute across the country to see family.

-Particular gas stations – A growing number of gas stations provide free Wi-Fi to drivers.
-For instance, Love’s travel stops offer Wi-Fi internet to any rewards member and Pilot Flying J has free Wi-Fi inside every location.
+- Particular gas stations – A growing number of gas stations provide free Wi-Fi to drivers.
+For instance, Love’s travel stops offer Wi-Fi access to any rewards member and Pilot Flying J has free Wi-Fi inside every location.

-Public parks – A variety of public parks in New York City have free Wi-Fi, but the Big Apple isn’t the only city with free, public Wi-Fi.
+- Public parks – A variety of public parks in New York City have free Wi-Fi, but the Big Apple isn’t the only city with free, public Wi-Fi.
 From Mt.
-Etna Park in San Diego to Freedom Park in Charlotte, you can find free outdoor Wi-Fi across the country … even if it’s a bit chilly over the holidays.
+Etna Park in San Diego to Freedom Park in Charlotte, you can find free outdoor Wi-Fi across the country.

-Auto maintenance stores – Various vehicle repair and maintenance stores provide free Wi-Fi to customers.
-While it depends on the location, chains such as AAA, Jiffy Lube, Valvoline and others offer free Wi-Fi internet so you can relax or work as you get your car prepped for long, seasonal trips.
+- Auto maintenance stores – Various vehicle repair and maintenance stores provide free Wi-Fi to customers.
+While it depends on the location, chains such as AAA, Jiffy Lube, Valvoline and others offer free Wi-Fi so you can relax or work as you get your car prepped for long, holiday trips.